catbee/catbee-web-components/README.md

 - __this.$context.isServer__ – true if code is being executed on the server.
 - __this.$context.userAgent__ – the current user agent string of the environment.
 - __this.$context.cookie__ – the current cookie wrapper object.
-- __this.$context.location__ – the current URI object that constains the current location.
+- __this.$context.location__ – the current URI object that contains the current location.
 - __this.$context.referrer__ – the current URI object that contains the current referrer.
 - __this.$context.locator__ – the Service Locator of the application.
 - __this.$context.redirect('String')__ – redirects to a specified location string.
 If used while rendering the document or head component, this action will be accomplished using HTTP headers and status codes on the server, else via an inline `<script>` tag.